ClaireEberle/e-commerce-data-manager/README.md

 ## Description

-**This project was created using JavaScript and node.js in order for the user to create README files easily by following a series of prompts in the terminal.
+**This project was created to function at an online commerce data manager.
+By using this data manager a user may link multiple tags to multiple products using a many to many association.
+Products may belong to one category, and searching a category will show you all the products available within it.

 ## License